 As in most places around the world, taxes in the UK are a complex topic.
 The intricacies of taxation become even trickier when you take the aspect of residence for tax purposes into account.
-Entire books have been written about the subject of doing your taxes in the UK.
-For obvious reasons, we cannot give such in-depth information here.
+For obvious reasons, we cannot give you information on every aspect of the UK taxation system.
 Nor can our brief introduction to taxes in the UK replace the professional advice of a tax consultant.

 We do, however, provide you with an overview of the UK tax system.
 We introduce you to some basic facts, as well as explain some key terms of particular relevance for foreign residents.
 With some general guidance to taxes in the UK, you can then decide if you’d better call upon a tax advisor for help.